chato94/A/README.md

 hoping to add database support, maybe not necessarily through SQL or any variation of that.
 I have already implemented the SHA-256 algorithm in JavaScript (mostly for learning purposes because the hashing libraries are *plentiful*), so at least a small amount of security will be possible.
+In **A Server 2.0**, security had to be done from the client side, which resulted in slow processing.
+This will be fixed once HTTPS is used instead.

-## Past Implementations
+### Past Implementations
 All previous solutions to the static file server problem focused on calculating the path to the file on the machine from the request URL from the client.
 While this solution worked for **A Server 2.0**, it made it extremely cumbersome to